Single-use plastic and paper bag ban

 The retail consultation opened on the 20th August 2020, and closed on the 23rd September, it was hosted on gov.je and covered in press from the 16th June onward encouraging retailers to contribute towards it.
 Jersey Business also direct emailed all their retail contacts encouraging business to contribute, if you’re not part of our retail email list please contact our Head of retail Lorie on [email protected] to get included.

-If you have questions not resolved by the above FAQs please contact [email protected] direct so that she can assist in finding an answer.
+If you have questions not resolved by the above FAQs please contact [email protected] for further assistance.